 If you’re a mozzarella lover, you’ll go nuts over burrata.
 It’s the softest, most seductive cow’s milk cheese on the block.
 Basically, it’s a hollowed-out mozzarella ball stuffed with more shreds of cream-soaked mozzarella.
 It’s made from pasteurized milk and makes the ultimate caprese salad.
 Here, find out the difference between burrata and mozzarella.

 Love the creaminess of brie and Camembert cheeses?
 Upgrade to a triple-cream!
 Named after a 19th-century gastronome, this cow’s milk cheese is made with a whopping 75% butterfat.
 It’s surprisingly light despite that incredibly rich backbone, but you’ll probably still want to wash it down with some bubbles.

 While this Greek cheese is far from unknown, you probably find yourself skipping over it at the store.
 We want to change that!
-It’s uniquely capable of handling high temperatures without melting, allowing you to grill it like a steak.
+Halloumi is uniquely capable of handling high temperatures without melting, allowing you to grill it like a steak.

 If you think you don’t like blue cheese, think again.
 This mild, nutty cow’s milk cheese uses a different type of blue mold than the famously spicy Roquefort (Penicillium glaucum).
 That gives it a softer edge and a sweet finish.
 Perfect for a dessert cheese plate!

 You better be ready for some serious cream before you pick up this Italian cheese.
 It’s made by blending pasteurized cow, goat and sheep milk.
 Break through the cakey exterior, and you’ll expose a runny, oozing center that’s unbelievably rich; it almost reminds us of melted ice cream.